Learn

 Focus on smaller, multi-qualification, multi-component scholarships (with essays), and it will be easy to see a 25% ROI (20 apps results in 5 wins = $15k).

-How Do You Prepare for Applying to Scholarships?
+How Do You Prepare to Apply for Scholarships?

 First, gather any documents you may be asked for ahead of time.
 Then, keep all documents and other application components in one place—like a binder or digital spreadsheet—and organize the scholarships you find by their due dates.